-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud. - 4 Remove the internal riser. - 5 Disconnect the fan cable from the system board. - 6 Move the cables out of the way to access the cooling fan cable connector on the system board.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
+Remove the air shroud. - 4.
+Remove the internal riser. - 5.
+Disconnect the fan cable from the system board. - 6.
+Move the cables out of the way to access the cooling fan cable connector on the system board.

-- 1 Press the tabs on the side of the cable connector to disconnect the cable from the connector on the system board. - ONOTE: In the 4 x 3.5-inch hard drive system, disconnect the fan 1 cable from the power interposer board. - ONOTE: Ensure that you note the routing of the cables as you remove them from the system board.
+- 1. Press the tabs on the side of the cable connector to disconnect the cable from the connector on the system board. - NOTE: Ensure that you disconnect the fan 1 cable from the power interposer board. - i) NOTE: Ensure that you note the routing of the cables as you remove them from the system board.